folio-org/okapi/doc/guide.md

  * The primary key should always be called 'id'

 We try to make the Okapi code exemplary, so that it would serve well as an example for other module developers to emulate.
-Not saying that we always succeed...

 #### Core Okapi Web Service Authentication and Authorization